QuakeMigrate/QuakeMigrate/docs/tutorials/synthetic/1_generate-synthetics.rst

 Generate synthetic waveforms
 ============================

-Now that we have a traveltime lookup table, we can use it to build realistic simulated waveforms for our example.
-Waveform simulation is a vast topic—here, we have opted for a relatively simple implementation, as it is sufficient for the purpose of walking through each QuakeMigrate stage.
+Now that we have a traveltime lookup table, we can use it to help build realistic simulated waveforms for our example.
+Waveform simulation is a vast topic—here, we have opted for a relatively simple implementation, as it is sufficient for the purpose of walking through each stage of running QuakeMigrate.
 The earthquake source is represented as a pair of Gaussian-derivative wavelets (one for each of the primary body phases, P and S), with some given dominant frequency.
 Then, for each station, we use the pre-computed traveltimes for each phase to time-shift these Gaussian wavelets.
-Noise, drawn from a Gaussian distribution, is added to both the waveform amplitudes—nominally to represent background seismic noise—and the traveltimes—as a proxy for uncertainties in the velocity model.
+Noise, drawn from a Gaussian distribution, is added to both the waveform amplitudes—nominally to represent background seismic noise—and the traveltimes—as a proxy for uncertainties (e.g. due to unmodelled 3D structure) in the velocity model.
 As with when we built the lookup table, we use a fixed seed to generate our random numbers to ensure repeatability between runs.

+For users who are interested, this process is documented in detail below, but if you want to jump ahead to using these waveforms to step through a simple QuakeMigrate run, then you can move directly to :doc:`running detect</tutorials/synthetic/2_run-detect>`.

 The wavelets are represented using a light dataclass, with a base class provided for users interested in exploring alternative wavelets: